-- Quality of and Strategy for Revenue Growth for PharmAthene's Two Leading Products.
-HAQ's management reviewed the business strategies employed by PharmAthene and focused primarily on the two potential products under development by PharmAthene, specifically ValortimTM and Protexia®.
-Together with its consultant BDR Research, HAQ Management identified the potential market for each of ValortimTM and Protexia® and discussed the PharmAthene management its marketing plans for the products.
-Also HAQ's management with BDR Research, reviewed the market conditions for the two products and PharmAthene's position in, and strategy to penetrate the market with its two products.
-In evaluating the market, management identified the designation by the U.S. government of anthrax as a significant threat to national security for which the government has mandated the procurement, on an expedited basis, of antidotes for the strategic national stockpile.
-HAQ management then considered the cost basis for the development and production of biodefense products.
-First, HAQ management noted the reduced regulatory approval process required for biodefense products, resulting in reduced costs for product development.
-Second, HAQ management noted the unique ability PharmAthene has demonstrated to secure funding from the U.S. government to fund research and development.
-Finally, HAQ management noted the advanced stage of development achieved by PharmAthene of each of ValortimTM and Protexia® and the limited amount of additional cost necessary for the completion and sale of these products. - Industry Recognition of PharmAthene and its Management Team.
+In each instance, HAQ management determined that the valuation for PharmAthene was, in fact, equal to or greater than the value of the consideration ascribed for PharmAthene.

+- Industry Recognition.
 PharmAthene has a strong presence and commitment to the development of products for use in the defense against agents of biological warfare which can be seen in its significant involvement in the industry including that its Chief Executive Officer, David P. Wright, is co-chair of the Alliance for Biosecurity, that its management is called on to testify before the U.S. Senate and House of Representatives on biodefense matters and that it is involved in assisting the Biodefense Advanced Research and Development Authority in drafting legislation.
 We expect the strong development and commercialization capabilities of PharmAthene together with its research capabilities will create an expanded biodefense platform with the possibility for multiple procurement stage products and near term revenue opportunities. - Industry Presence.
 The biodefense industry has been identified by the U.S. government as a priority evidenced by the enactment of Project Bioshield with funding targets of \$5.6 billion over 10 years.
-PharmAthene has possible defense products in two of the U.S. government's identified top five priority categories for biodefense (i.e. anthrax and nerve agent (the remaining three being smallpox, botulinum toxin and radiation)).
-The biodefense industry is a significant market in the U.S. and abroad due to the threat of biological warfare and PharmAthene has been awarded a contract with the Department of Defense for its product Protexia® for approximately \$35 million which, if all options and extensions thereof are exercised, could amount to up to \$213 million in revenues.
+PharmAthene is a leading company in the biodefense industry having possible defense products in two of the U.S. government's identified top five priority categories for biodefense (i.e. anthrax and nerve agent (the remaining three being smallpox, botulinum toxin and radiation)).
+The biodefense industry is a significant market in the U.S. and abroad due to the threat of biological warfare and PharmAthene has been awarded a contract with the Department of Defense for its product Protexia® which, including options and extensions, could amount to \$213 in revenues.

-- Management Strength.
+- Valuation of Comparable Companies.
+HAQ management reviewed with the Board of Directors the valuations of at least six companies deemed to be comparable to PharmAthene and reviewed the valuation of PharmAthene in light of the valuation of each of these comparative enterprises.
+Five of such companies were publicly traded and one was a subsidiary of a public company.
+Each was engaged in the development of at least one biodefense product.
+HAQ management reviewed the stage of development of each and reviewed whether or not such companies had received government funding, the experience of its management and other factors deemed relevant to such analysis.
+HAQ management then evaluated for the Board the relative valuation of each, in light of these factors as compared to PharmAthene. - Management Strength.
 PharmAthene has an experienced management team including David P. Wright, PharmAthene's Chief Executive Officer, who has participated in the development and marketing of many successful drug launches including, among others, the launch of Zantac® by GlaxoSmithKline, Inc. and the launch of Cytogam®, Synagis®.and Respigam® by MedImmune, Inc. - Government Contract Awards.
-PharmAthene has demonstrated an ability to succeed in its industry, having been awarded U.S. government, funded contracts including, a \$35 million contract with the Department of Defense for Protexia® (with options for up to \$213 million in total contract value) and a \$1.8 million contract with the Department of Defense for ValortimTM.
+PharmAthene has demonstrated an ability to succeed in its industry, having been awarded U.S. government contracts including, a \$35 million contract with the Department of Defense for Protexia® (with options for up to \$213 million in total contract value) and a \$1.8 million contract with the Department of Defense for ValortimTM.
 The Board identified these government awards as validation of PharmAthene's position in the industry. - HAQ Management Experience.
-The experience of HAQ's management, in particular, Mr. Pappajohn and Dr. Schaffer, in building, consolidating and investing in similar businesses in the U.S. including relationships HAQ could introduce to PharmAthene could potentially enhance its growth. - Continuing Involvement of PharmAthene Security Holders.
-The involvement of certain of the stockholders and noteholders of PharmAthene, including MPM Capital, Healthcare Ventures and Bear Stearns Health Innoventures and the representatives of these funds, whom HAQ believes represent strong long term investors with experience in venture transactions and growth companies could be beneficial to the combined company.
-It is currently intended that Dr. Steven St. Peter of MPM Capital, Dr. James Cavanaugh of Healthcare Ventures and Ms. Elizabeth Czerepak of Bear Stearns Health Innoventures will serve on the Board of Directors of HAQ following the Merger.
-HAQ's management believes that with their vast knowledge and experience in the biotechnology and pharmaceutical industries, these individuals will provide valuable guidance and insight to the management of HAQ following the Merger.
+The experience of HAQ's management, in particular, Mr. Pappajohn and Dr. Schaffer, in building, consolidating and investing in similar businesses in the U.S. including relationships HAQ could introduce to PharmAthene could potentially enhance its growth. - Involvement of PharmAthene Security Holders.
+The involvement of certain of the stockholders and noteholders of PharmAthene, whom HAQ believes represent strong long term investors with experience in venture transactions and growth companies could be beneficial to the combined company.